 Allison Purdue is a sophomore wildlife, fisheries and aquaculture major from Marietta, Georgia.
 Allison loves the passion that everyone in CFR has about their field of study.
 Allison recounts how the CFR family welcomed her during her first year and made her feel right at home.

 Allison chose wildlife, fisheries and aquaculture because she has always been interested in the environment and wildlife.
 In the future she would like to educate the public, particularly children, on the importance of conservation.

-Ashley Williams is an ambassador in the College of Forest Resources.
-She is a senior forestry major.
+Ashley Williams is a senior forestry major.
 Her concentration is wildlife management.
 Forestry was a natural fit for her since both her father and grandfather were foresters.
 Ashley plans to earn a master's degree in wildlife biology after she graduates from MSU.
 "I want to improve how we maintain one of our most important natural resources, wildlife.